vboyev-MSFT/defender-docs/exposure-management/overview-data-connectors.md

 ### Roles & permissions

-For full access, you need one of the following Microsoft Entra ID roles:
+For full access to connect and disconnect you need one of the following Microsoft Entra ID roles:

 - Global Admin (read and write permissions)
-- Global Reader (read permissions)
 - Security Admin (read and write permissions)
 - Security Operator (read and limited write permissions)

+To view the status of the connectors you can use one of the following roles:

+- Global Reader (read permissions)
 - Security Reader (read permissions)

-Support for URBAC (User Role-Based Access Control) is available in Exposure Management.
-The following roles are supported:

-- Add role
-- Add role

 You can find more details about the permission levels here, [Prerequisites, and support](prerequisites.md).

 ### Cloud support

-- Exposure Management is available in Commercial Clouds (Azure, AWS, and GCP).
+- Data Connectors supports data from the public Commercial Clouds (including Azure and AWS).
 - Nation/Sovereign Clouds: Exposure Management isn't available in US Gov, China Gov, or other Gov clouds.

 ## Next steps